honeyhiveai/realign/README.md

 5. Define custom evaluators aligned with your domain and use-case

 ## Quickstart

+ We'll be walking through an example.
+To skip the tutorial and run the file, `pip install realign`, paste [this file](https://github.com/honeyhiveai/realign/blob/main/examples/example_chat_simulation.py) into your editor, and run.

 Let’s say you want to build a tutor assistant that helps a student learn a new concept.
 At first, it might be difficult to tune the prompt and evaluate results.
 Simulation can be a powerful tool to help you prototype your application quickly.